edgedb/easy-edgedb/chapter15/index.md

 };
 ```

-Now let's test it out.
+Now let's do a migration and test it out.
 We'll make a vampire named Kain, who has two `MinorVampire` slaves named Billy and Bob.

 ```edgeql
 insert Vampire {